-Retinopathy of prematurity (ROP) is a bilateral disorder of abnormal retinal vascularization in premature infants, especially those of lowest birth weight.
+Retinopathy of prematurity is a bilateral disorder of abnormal retinal vascularization in premature infants, especially those of lowest birth weight.
 Outcomes range from normal vision to blindness.
 Diagnosis is by ophthalmoscopy.
-Treatment of severe disease may include cryotherapy or photocoagulation; other treatment is directed at complications (eg, retinal detachment).
+Treatment of severe disease may include cryotherapy, laser photocoagulation, or bevacizumab; other treatment is directed at complications (eg, retinal detachment).

 Susceptibility to ROP correlates with the proportion of retina that remains avascular at birth.
-More than 80% of neonates weighing < 1 kg at birth develop ROP.
-The percentage is higher when many medical complications exist.
+In neonates weighing < 1 kg at birth, ROP occurs in 47 to 80%, and severe ROP occurs in 21 to 43%.
+The percentage is higher when many medical complications exist (eg, infection, intraventricular hemorrhage [see Intraventricular and/or intraparenchymal hemorrhage], bronchopulmonary dysplasia [see Bronchopulmonary Dysplasia (BPD)]).
 Excessive (especially prolonged) O2 therapy increases the risk.
 However, supplemental O2 is often needed to adequately oxygenate the infant even though a safe level and duration of O2 therapy have not been determined.

 Abnormal vessel growth often subsides spontaneously but, in about 4% of survivors weighing < 1 kg at birth, progresses to produce retinal detachments and vision loss within 2 to 12 mo postpartum.
 Children with healed ROP have a higher incidence of myopia, strabismus, and amblyopia.
 A few children with moderate, healed ROP are left with cicatricial scars (eg, dragged retina or retinal folds) and are at risk of retinal detachments later in life; rarely, glaucoma and cataracts can also occur.

 In severe ROP, cryotherapy or laser photocoagulation to ablate the peripheral avascular retina reduces the incidence of retinal fold and detachment.
-Therefore, all high-risk infants should be examined by an ophthalmologist before 6 wk of age.
 Retinal vascularization must be followed at 1- to 2-wk intervals until the vessels have matured sufficiently.
 If retinal detachments occur in infancy, scleral buckling surgery or vitrectomy with lensectomy may be considered, but these procedures are late rescue efforts with low benefit.

 Patients with residual scarring should be followed at least annually for life.
 Treatment of amblyopia and refractive errors in the first year optimizes vision.
 Infants with total retinal detachments should be monitored for secondary glaucoma and poor eye growth and referred to intervention programs for the visually impaired.

-Prevention of premature birth is the best way to prevent ROP.
-After a preterm birth, O2 should be supplemented only as needed to avoid hypoxia documented by ABG or pulse oximetry.
+After a preterm birth, O2 should be supplemented only as needed to avoid swings in O2 as both hyperoxia and hypoxia increase ROP risk.
 Vitamin E and restricted light are not effective.

-Last full review/revision March 2007 by James W. Kendig, MD
+Last full review/revision January 2015 by James W. Kendig, MD; Ursula Nawab, MD